brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       will leave as an exercise for you.

       Create a class for each entry in the shopping list called "Items".
-The class should have 3 attributes: imageName (String), itemName (String), and quantity (String) and an init() function to initialize all 3 attributes
+The class should have 3 attributes: imageName (String), itemName (String), and quantity (String) and an init() function to initialize all 3 attributes, You can create the class above the content view struct and they must be separate from one another.

       Hint: The structure of this class is identical to the fruit class shown above!